ApiLogicServer/Docs/docs/Sample-AI.md

 > It would take days to months to create such an API using frameworks.

-UI Developers can  to create custom apps immediately, using swagger to design their API call, and copying the URI into their JavaScript code.
-APIs are thus ***self-serve*** no server coding is required.
+UI App Developers can create custom apps immediately, using swagger to design their API call, and copying the URI into their JavaScript code.
+APIs are thus ***self-serve:*** no server coding is required.

-> UI development is unblocked - Day 1.
+> Custom App Dev is unblocked - Day 1.

 ![Swagger](images/sample-ai/swagger.png)